mattjamesbenson/lda-api-task/README.md

 ### 3. Configure .env

-Update the local database and API credentials.
+Update the local database and API credentials in a newly created .env (use .env.example for reference).
 Please utilise your own API key.

 APPRENTICESHIP_UKPRN=UKPRN_HERE